 If we were to make a change to Casa App that would allow it to connect to a 3rd party, we would be opening up a major attack vector which could put your bitcoin at risk.

 Think of it like leaving the front door to your home unlocked; while this may allow you and your family to get in more easily, it also increases the risk that a stranger could enter your home uninvited.

 We would definitely consider giving the app the ability to connect directly to a node in the future if it could be done safely.

 Why should I trust Casa for blockchain data?

 You don't need to trust us!
 You can still verify transactions for yourself without having to trust our node by setting up a watch-only wallet with your own node.

-All of the public and private Bitcoin keys generated by your Casa App are protocol-level keys (they are not proprietary to Casa), which means you're not limited to using Casa App to verify your addresses or transactions, or even to spend funds.
+All of the public and private bitcoin keys generated by your Casa App are protocol-level keys (they are not proprietary to Casa), which means you're not limited to using Casa App to verify your addresses or transactions, or even to send funds.

-Using "watch-only wallets," you can easily monitor your balance, verify transactions, and verify address using open-source, third party tools.
-You can even run your own node using the public keys to the bitcoin in your Casa App.
+Using "watch-only wallets," you can easily monitor your balance, verify transactions, and verify addresses using open-source, third-party tools.

-So while Casa App itself doesn't allow a direct connection to your node, you can still recreate your wallet with just the public keys and directly link to a node that you control.
+While Casa App itself doesn't allow a direct connection to your node, you can still recreate your wallet with just the public keys and link directly to a node that you control.

 See Creating watch-only wallets for more information on watch-only wallets and how to set one up yourself.